5 Important Questions To Ask Before You Accept That Job Offer

 I’ve been there, and I can’t hold my tongue for very long, and then everyone gives you a funny look.
 Not fun. 🙂

 You want to get a job, yes, but you don’t want to be stuck in a situation where you can’t wait to quit and find another job almost immediately.

-Truth though, no matter how cool the workspace or the desk or the chair, nothing will make up for having to drudge through an archaic billing system with 25+ steps when my brain kept saying, “This is so stupid, it could all be done in like 3 steps if I didn’t have to jump through these hoops because the system needs me to enter things into certain fields!”
+Truth though, no matter how cool the work-space or the desk or the chair, nothing will make up for having to drudge through an archaic billing system with 25+ steps when my brain kept saying, “This is so stupid, it could all be done in like 3 steps if I didn’t have to jump through these hoops because the system needs me to enter things into certain fields!”
 (Plus I hate all things that have to do with accounting.)

 If you have some other great questions that you think are really important to ask, please mention them in the comments below!
 Let’s build a bank of ‘em!

-In Work and Life,
+In Work & Life